Contents

 What should my towel rail be made of?

+Historically, radiators and towel rails in the UK have been made from mild steel.
 This is because it is affordable, heats up relatively quickly and holds on to that heat for a good amount of time, making it an efficient way of bringing warmth to a room.

 Choosing the right finish for your heated towel rail